NoaBm96/opsscool-docs/home-assignments-submission-guide.md

     ```
     > **IMPORTANT NOTE:** The `--global` flag means this would be your git configuration in EVERY git repository you will work on in this PC. \
-    > If you are using addtional git user on your PC (work related for example) you can use `git config --local` on a specific repository to have thiד configuration only apply to it and not the entire PC.
+    > If you are using addtional git user on your PC (work related for example) you can use `git config --local` on a specific repository to have thi configuration only apply to it and not the entire PC.
 1. Go to Github.com, Fork the repository your are aksed to submit homework to. once forked, the new repo will appear under your user.
 [Read here](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo) for more information on forking a repo on Github.
 1. Clone the new repo to your pc